 - Subscriber Terminates Coverage.
 The subscriber may cancel coverage in this health plan under an individual contract at any time and for any reason.
 To do this, the subscriber must send a written request to Blue Cross and Blue Shield.
 The termination date will be effective 15 days after the date that Blue Cross and Blue Shield receives the termination request.
 Or, the subscriber may ask for a specific termination date.
 In this case, Blue Cross and Blue Shield must receive the request at least 15 days before that requested termination date.
-Blue Cross and Blue Shield will return to the subscriber any premiums that are paid for a time after the termination date. - will be terminated when the subscriber fails to pay their premium to Blue Cross and Blue Shield within 35 days after it is due.
+Blue Cross and Blue Shield will return to the subscriber any premiums that are paid for a time after the termination date. - Subscriber Fails to Pay Premiums.
+Your coverage in this health plan under an individual contract will be terminated when the subscriber fails to pay their premium to Blue Cross and Blue Shield within 35 days after it is due.
 If Blue Cross and Blue Shield does not get the full premium on or before the due date, Blue Cross and Blue Shield will stop claim payments as of the last date through which the premium is paid.
 Then, if Blue Cross and Blue Shield does not get the full premium within this required time period, Blue Cross and Blue Shield will cancel your coverage in this health plan under an individual contract.
 The termination date will be the last date through which the premium is paid.